ICMS-conference/icms-conference.github.io/guidelines.md

 ## Conference Layout

 The typical ICMS conference takes four days, usually Monday through Thursday.
-There are plenary talks and talks organized in various parallel session.
+There are invited plenary talks and talks organized in various parallel session.

 We have also seen software demos, software fairs and posters.